BJP MLC Hari Sahani new leader of oppn in Bihar legislative council | Politics

 - India

-The BJP has announced that its MLC Hari Sahani will be the leader of the opposition in the Bihar legislative council.
+BJP MLC Hari Sahani will be the leader of the opposition in the Bihar legislative council, the party announced here on Sunday.

-The announcement was made at the BJP state headquarters by the party's Bihar unit chief Samrat Choudhary on Sunday, in the presence of senior leaders like Union minister Nityanand Rai and leader of the opposition in the assembly Vijay Kumar Sinha.
+The announcement was made at the BJP state headquarters by state party chief Samrat Choudhary, in presence of senior leaders like Union minister Nityanand Rai and leader of the opposition in the assembly Vijay Kumar Sinha.

 Sahani replaces Choudhary as the leader of the opposition in the Upper House, who appears to have been divested of the cabinet minister rank in line with the BJP's stated policy of "one person one post".